 Drawing this line and looking solely at how much income the immigrant ex-spouse brings in cuts both ways, however.
 In fact, the court mentioned, “We recognize that our approach will sometimes lead to imperfect outcomes.”

 At this point, your best bet is to consult a divorce lawyer with experience in dealing with your obligations under Form I-864.
-Also see Nolo's articles on The U.S. Sponsor's Financial Responsibilities.
-The lawyer may be able to work out a settlement with the immigrant ex, by offering a flat payment of cash.
+Also see articles on The U.S. Sponsor's Financial Responsibilities.
+The lawyer might be able to work out a settlement with the immigrant ex, by offering a flat payment of cash.
 This has the advantage that you avoid making ongoing payments and possibly returning to court at later dates to determine whether your obligation to your ex is still in force.